 The Contractor shall provide a fully functioning and programmed system complete with latest version of manufacturer’s software.
 All software and hardware for installation, operation and maintenance will be supplied to the City along with necessary technical support upon setup, if needed.

-The Video Detection System shall utilize standard 24 volt logic signal outputs to interface with NEMA TS1/TS2, 170/179, 2070, or other future ATC controllers.
+The Video Detection System shall utilize standard 24-volt logic signal outputs to interface with NEMA TS1/TS2, 170/179, 2070, or other future ATC controllers.

 The Video Image Detection System must provide logic ground to all detector outputs that shall be active during programming of detection zone layouts.